-The user may tap the bar of a given day to be taken to 0 Breakdown of Energy Usage Screen.
+The user may tap the bar of a given day to be taken to 5.5.1 Breakdown of Energy Usage Screen.

 There is an ‘Edit’ button at the lower right.
-This takes the user to 0.
+This takes the user to 7.1.9 Smart Appliances Screen.

 The design is intended to motivate the user to consider their current energy usage by showing a comparison with previous usage.
 This was intended to put the user in competition with themselves.
+As well, the user can elect to control the devices monitored as ‘smart’ appliances.

 Supporting Research: Competitions have been shown to increase engagement and likelihood of reaching self-imposed targets (Bonino, D., Corno, F. & De Russis, L. 2012).

-Breakdown of Energy Usage Screen
+Energy Usage Breakdown Screen

 Purpose of Screen: This screen displays how energy is presently being used.